Maine Striped Bass Foraging Ecology Study

 Project Information

-A University of Maine research team is conducting the first ever scientific assessment of striped bass diet in Gulf of Maine waters.
-While striped bass diet has been well documented in southern waters along the U.S. Atlantic coast, there has never been a comprehensive study of what they are eating in the Gulf of Maine.
+A University of Maine research team is conducting the one of the first coastwide assessments of striped bass diet in Maine waters.
+While striped bass diet has been well documented in southern waters along the U.S. Atlantic coast, there has never been a comprehensive study of what they are eating in the Gulf of Maine!
 This project seeks to understand how striped bass diet varies across fish size, age, sex, location, and season.

 Why is this Important?